 How does the court decide parentage?

-If there is no acknowledgement or presumption that someone is a parent the court can order DNA tests.
+If there is no acknowledgement or presumption that someone is a parent, the court can order DNA tests.
 This testing can also be used where several people dispute who the parent is.

 DHHS or a person trying to determine parentage can request DNA testing.
 The test needs to be paid for up front.
 The person requesting the testing may pay, or the parties can agree on how the costs will be paid.
 The court can also order one person to pay the costs of DNA testing.
+If one or both of the parties are determined to be indigent (in this case, not able to pay for the cost of DNA testing), the Court may waive the cost of DNA testing.

 If DHHS wants DNA testing, they will pay for it.
 If the test shows that you are the genetic parent, DHHS may try to get you to pay back the cost of the test.